grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 4. Click Restore

 {{% admonition type="note" %}}
 Only users who have admin rights can access the Restore dashboards page.
-If you don't have this permission please refer to a user wha has the right permissions.
+If you don't have this permission please refer to a user who has the right permissions.
 {{% /admonition %}}

 ## Set up generative AI features for dashboards